Biomedical-Imaging-Group/psf_generator/README.md

 [Revisiting PSF models: unifying framework and high-performance implementation](todo:addlink) or the documentation: TO ADD LINK.

 # Installation
-TODO: add how to build a local env; make conda work

 ```python
 pip install psf-generator
 ```